Skip to main content Skip to navigation

 B2C e-commerce

-Assistant Professor Mauricio Featherman examines how consumers evaluate the risks and benefits of using Web based e-services, such as online banking.
+Associate Professor Mauricio Featherman examines how consumers evaluate the risks and benefits of using Web-based e-services, such as online banking.
 Does changing the design of the human-computer interface or promotional materials change consumer perceptions or weightings of the e-service’s usage risks and benefits?

 Competitive intelligence in sales